-- This report is the second stage of the budget process as shown in the Budget Setting Timetable (Appendix G). - Members will recognise that this is the same budget process as two years ago as opposed to the shortened process used last year.
-However, we are looking to streamline the process in future years to run from November to February, but this will require changes to the committee meetings schedule. - 33 Budget Update report will be presented to Cabinet in December and January to provide details of progress made before the Budget Setting report is presented to Cabinet on 10 February 2022.
+- This report is the second stage of the budget process as shown in the Budget Setting Timetable (Appendix G). - A Budget Update report will be presented to Cabinet in on 12 January 2023 to provide details of progress made before the Budget Setting report is presented to Cabinet on 9 February 2023.